 1. Tartrazine (E102 or Yellow 5)

+Tartrazine is a yellow dye that is widely used in food and medicine.
 In addition to potentially increasing children's hyperactivity, in about 1- 10 out of ten thousand people, tartrazine causes direct side effects such as urticaria (skin rash), rhinitis (runny nose), asthma, purpura (skin bruising) and systemic anaphylaxis (shock).
 This intolerance appears to be more common in people with asthma or in people who are sensitive to aspirin.

 2.Sunset Yellow (E110, Orange Yellow S or Yellow 6)